 Lecture 5: Comparative Statics and Measuring Wage Dispersion in Frictional Models: The McCall Model (link, tex, figures)

-Lecture 14: Local Numerical Solution Techniques (link, tex, figures)
+Lecture 16: Local Numerical Solution Techniques (link, tex, figures)–Skipping for Fall 2024

 - Supplemental handouts: Linearizing Hansen (1985), Solving Hansen (1985)